A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{s2}, a comprehensive resilience enhancement framework for HEMSs is described.
-In Section~\ref{s3}, the definitions and metrics of HMES resilience are provided.
+In Section~\ref{s2X}, advantages and challenges of adopting hydrogen in MES resilience enhancement are summarized.
+In Section~\ref{s2}, a comprehensive resilience enhancement framework for HMESs is described.
+In Section~\ref{s3}, the definitions and metrics of HMES resilience are described.
 In Section~\ref{s4}, event-oriented contingency modeling is summarized.
-In Section~\ref{s5}, hydrogen-related planning measures for resilience enhancement of HMESs are classified, and some insights are provided.
-In Section~\ref{s6}, hydrogen-related operation measures for resilience enhancement of HMESs are categorized.
-Section~\ref{s7} identifies the research gaps and possible future directions.
+In Section~\ref{s5}, planning enhancement measures for HMES resilience are classified, and some insights are provided.
+In Section~\ref{s6}, operation enhancement measures for HMES resilience are categorized.
+Section~\ref{s7} identifies six research gaps and possible future directions.
 Finally, conclusions and lessons learned are summarized in Section~\ref{s8}.
-For better understanding, we provide the list of abbreviations in alphabetical order in Table~\ref{table_2}.
+For better understanding, we provide the list of abbreviations in alphabetical order in Table~\ref{table_1}.